 While police brutality is what triggered this movement, there are a lot of complex roots underlying it.
 This post focuses on the disabled angle.

-As a disabled person, I am very aware of ableism and the injustices that the disabled community as a whole faces.
+As a disabled person, I am very aware of ableism and the injustices that the disabled community as a whole face.

-This post is predominantly directed at non-black disabled folks to help us better understand the situation.
-If you are a black, disabled person, I’d appreciate any feedback you can provide on resources and tone in this post.
+This post is predominantly directed at non-Black disabled folks to help us better understand the situation.
+If you are a Black, disabled person, I’d appreciate any feedback you can provide on the resources and tone in this post.
 I’m doing my best to be a supportive ally, but completely recognize that I won’t always get things right.

 Black people become disabled at a higher rate than most other races in the US

 The first thing to understand is that Black people in the US are disproportionately disabled.

 One in four Black people are disabled, but the number of white(1:5), Asian(1:10) and Hispanic(1:6) disabled people is lower.